menu

 Springwater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Springwater in 2018 was $27,367, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $109,468 for a family of four.
+The per capita income in Springwater in 2022 was $27,943, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,772 for a family of four.
 However, Springwater contains both very wealthy and poor people as well.
+Springwater also has one of the higher rates of people living in poverty in the nation, with 30.38% of its population below the federal poverty line.

 Springwater is a somewhat ethnically-diverse town.
 The people who call Springwater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springwater residents report their race to be White, followed by Asian.
-Important ancestries of people in Springwater include English, German, Irish, Italian, and Finnish.
+Important ancestries of people in Springwater include Irish, German, English, Italian, and Finnish.

 The most common language spoken in Springwater is English.
 Other important languages spoken here include Italian and Polish.